-When you start to design your book, one of the first things you might realize is that the chapter opening pages have the greatest potential for design elements.
+When you start to design your book, one of the first things you might realize is that the chapter opening pages have the greatest potential for design elements, including drop caps and ornamentation.
 The rest of the book has to do the duty of conveying the meaning in the manuscript, and we judge book designs by how well they get out of the way of the communication between the author and the reader, while making the book as readable as possible while using distinctive fonts that lend their own imprint to the look of the page.

 And since the advent of desktop publishing and page layout software, the favorite decorative element at the beginning of chapters has got to be the drop cap.
 Many word processors now offer the drop cap as an option, automatically formatting the beginning of the paragraph to accommodate them.